jefrydco/sorabel-catalog/readme.md

 ## Introduction
 This project can be accessed through this link [http://sorabel-catalogs.web.app](http://sorabel-catalogs.web.app), you can log in into the admin by accessing the `/login` page.
 The authentication system is handled by firebase, you only need to click the login button and Firebase will guide through the authentication process.

 After the sign in process completes, you'll be redirected into admin page located in `/admin`.
-You can manage product and category there.
+You can manage product* and category there.

+***Note: Edit product currently can't be used, it's still buggy.**

 ## Getting Started